WhaleJ84/config_displays/README.md

 ### *"The program is showing outputs I don't have; why is this?"*

-That is due to xrandr's output and not from my script and I have no idea why it does that.
+That is due to xrandr's output, not from my script, and I have no idea why it does that.
 Regardless, no resolutions will display under those outputs and the script will exit shortly after.
+A future plan is to devise a way to remove those phantom displays.

 ### *"The program is showing resolutions that doesn't work; why is that?"*